onezerosix/one-north-bank/README.md

 # one-north-bank
-Minimalist program for a fake bank (One North Bank).
+Minimalist program for One North Bank, a hypothetical bank.